 - Being needs

-In his last work, published posthumously in 1971, Maslow, who had become involved in the development of Transpersonal Psychology, proposed that some self-actualisers were able to transcend their own self and experience something beyond – effectively creating 2 qualities of Self-Actualisation – the higher level he dubbed Self-Transcendence .
+In 1969, Maslow, who had become involved in the development of Transpersonal Psychology, proposed that some self-actualisers were able to transcend their own self and experience something beyond – the higher level he dubbed Self-Transcendence.
+In his last work, published posthumously in 1971, Maslow was explicit that this effectively created 2 qualities of Self-Actualisation and wrote extensively about the qualities of someone self-transcending.
 It also appears he was highly influenced in his identification of a complexity of thinking beyond what he termed Self-Actualisation by Graves who had found an eighth system, H-U TURQUOISE. (“You should know that Maslow came around to my point of view.
 If you look at some of his later writings, you will see that he accepted…that the system is open-ended.” – Graves, 1971b/2002, p52).
-Maslow did not explicitly state that Self-Transcendence is the highest level on the Hiearchy; but his differentiation between self-actualisers and transcenders clearly implies it.
-Thus, Maslow, in the end, had an 8-level model and a number of psychologists and researchers in the Maslowian tradition – eg: Henry Gleitman, Alan Fridlund & Daniel Reisberg (1999) – have treated Transcendence as the eigth level of the Hierarchy.
+Maslow did not explicitly state that Self-Transcendence is the highest level on the Hierarchy; but his differentiation between self-actualisers and transcenders clearly implies it.
+Thus, Maslow, in the end, had an 8-level model and a number of psychologists and researchers in the Maslowian tradition – eg: Henry Gleitman, Alan Fridlund & Daniel Reisberg (1999); Mark Koltko-Rivera (2006) – have treated Transcendence as the eighth level of the Hierarchy.

 Unfortunately most people working with the Hierarchy tend to use just the original 5-level version.
 The 1970 7-level version is often overlooked and Maslow’s concept of Transcendence is usually ignored except by those devoted to Maslow’s work and those interested in the Gravesian approach/Spiral Dynamics and/or various schools of Transpersonal Psychology.